 She managed international Biotechnology Education programs for the U.S. Grains Council from 2004-06 and was Director of Regulatory Relations focusing on biotechnology and trade policy for the American Farm Bureau Federation in 2006-07.
 She served as Legislative Assistant for former Senator Larry Craig in 2007-08, advising the Senator on agriculture, trade and transportation policy through the passage of the 2008 Farm Bill.
 Following the Senator’s retirement, she served as Director of Government Affairs for the National Association of Wheat Growers.
 In 2010 she moved overseas to start and direct Breakthrough Thailand, a trafficking prevention and youth development non-profit program in rural Thailand.

-Cori returned to a primary role in the family farm in 2015 – managing the operation’s human resource, finance and marketing functions – but continues to share her time between the farm, consulting and international development in Thailand and elsewhere.
+Cori returned to a primary role in the family farm in 2015 – managing the operation’s human resource, finance and marketing functions.
+She continues to share her time between the farm, consulting and international development, and serves as a board member for the Boys and Girls Clubs of the Lewis-Clark Valley.